Were Adam and Eve Married?

-Judeo-Christian teaching believes that God showed us the model for marriage and family in the creation of Adam and Eve, in his statement that man should not be alone and in his instruction for them to be fruitful and multiply.
-Jesus accepted this traditional view of marriage as well as he disapproved of adultery (affairs) and fornication (sex outside of marriage).
-If marriage wasn’t needed to have sex and have children, fornication and adultery would not be an issue at all.
-He said to the woman caught in adultery, “Go and sin no more."
-(John 8:11) And, if the idea of marriage was too strict, limited or just wrong by the time Jesus arrived, he would have suggested an over-haul of the system.
-But, he did not.
+Judeo-Christian teaching believes that God showed us the model for marriage and family in the creation of Adam and Eve, in His statement that man should not be alone and in His instruction for them to be fruitful and multiply.
+Jesus accepted this traditional view of marriage as well, as he disapproved of adultery (affairs) and fornication (sex outside of marriage).
+If marriage wasn’t needed to have sex and have children, fornication and adultery would not be an issue.
+But Jesus said to the woman caught in adultery, “Go and sin no more” (John 8:11).
+And, if the idea of marriage was too strict, limited or just wrong by the time Jesus arrived, he would have suggested an overhaul of the system – but he didn’t.
 In fact, his chose a wedding to be the place for his first miracle.

-Could you be “married in God’s eyes” or feel married without going through the sacrament or ceremony?
-I’ll answer that with another question.
-If your father was the only welder on Earth, and you needed two pieces of metal to be welded together, could they become unified if you never bring the pieces to him?
-You can stick them together with glue or duct tape and all them "merged", but it’s not anything like being welded together.
+Does this mean that you could be “married in God’s eyes” or feel married without going through the sacrament or ceremony?
+I’ll answer that with another question: If your father was the only welder on Earth, and you needed two pieces of metal to be welded together, could they become unified if you never bring the pieces to him?
+You can stick them together with glue or duct tape or velcro, but that wouldn’t be anything like being welded together.